sunpy/ablog/docs/manual/posting-and-listing.rst

 :rst:dir:`post` directive can be used multiple times in a single page to create multiple posts of different sections of the document.

-Second time a document is posted, post title and excerpt will be extracted from the section in which the :rst:dir:`post` directive resides and will be used in archive pages and post lists.
+When :rst:dir:`post` is used more than once, post titles and excerpts are extracted from the sections that contain the directives.
+This behavior can also be set as the default behavior using :confval:`post_always_section` configuration options.

-Some caveats and differences from a document posts are:
+Some caveats and differences from posting a document once are:

   * Next and previous links at the bottom will only regard the first post in the document.
   * Information displayed on the sidebar will belong to the first post.
-  * Section posts can be referred using page name and section title, e.g. ``:ref:`posting-and-listing-posting-sections```.
+  * References for section posts is not automatically created.
+Labels for cross-referencing needs to be created manually, e.g.
+    ``.. _posting-sections``.
+See :ref:`xref-syntax` for details.

 Multiple use of :rst:dir:`post` may be suitable for major additions to a previous post.
-For minor changes, :rst:dir:`update` directive may be more suitable.
+For minor changes, :rst:dir:`update` directive may be preferred.

 Listing